 In terms of being a light option, it’s like any cuisine - there are lighter smaller meal

-choices, or there are heavy warm meals.
+choices, or there are calorie rich warm meals.
 It’s more important that you’re looking at

 the ingredients - sugar and salt content, and if you can make healthy swaps such as